Linda (1960 film)

 Linda is a 1960 British second feature teen drama film, directed by Don Sharp and starring Carol White and Alan Rothwell.
 It was written by Bill MacIlwraith.

 It was considered a lost film and was on the British Film Institute's "75 Most Wanted" list of missing British feature films, but has now been rediscovered and was shown on Talking Pictures TV in August 2025.
+Talking Pictures repeated the showing in September 2026.

 Plot

 Bored south London teenager Phil joins a gang led by the Chief and begins to be drawn into a world of petty crime and violence.
 When he meets Linda, his interest begins to shift away from the gang and towards her.
 She tries to pull him away from the gang's bad influence.

 The couple go on a day trip to Brighton.
 On the way home Phil makes a pass at Linda, but is rebuffed as she tells him she is not that kind of girl.
 Later, the local coffee bar which acts as the gang's territory is threatened by incomers.
 The Chief musters his minions, and Phil agrees to join in after being duped into thinking that Linda is playing fast and loose with another boy.
 After the ruck, Phil finds out that he has been tricked by the Chief.
 Urged by the progressively-minded local vicar, he decides to leave the gang behind.
 Other members also see the light and join him, leaving the Chief on his own.
 Phil and Linda discuss the possibility of marriage.